Friday May 5, 2023

 It’s not surprising then that every police force in the country also had to develop recreational cannabis consumption policies for both their civilian and active-duty employees.
 Vancouver, Ottawa, Regina and Montreal were some of the first to allow their police to consume while off the clock.
 These cities adopted “fit for duty” policies.

-In 2018, Regina Police Chief Evan Bray explained the province's rationale.
-"We don't tell our employees they cannot drink alcohol in their own time, away from work...But we do expect our officers to show up for work fit for duty and, on occasions where they do consume alcohol in their spare time, they've acquired it legally and used it legally."
+In 2018, Regina Police Chief Evan Bray explained his city's rationale.
+"We don't tell our employees they cannot drink alcohol in their own time, away from work...but we do expect our officers to show up for work fit for duty and, on occasions where they do consume alcohol in their spare time, they've acquired it legally and used it legally."

-Others in Canada's police force seemed to agree and made similar rules for their force.
-Winnipeg Police Association president Maurice Sabourin explained his rationale.
-"How can an employer impart how an employee, what they do in their off time?" he said.
-"I'm sure our members are responsible enough to know they can't be coming to work in an impaired state."
+Winnipeg Police Association President Maurice Sabourin explained his rationale, “I'm sure our members are responsible enough to know they can't be coming to work in an impaired state."

 28-Day Policy in Some Areas

 Not all Canadian jurisdictions are as lenient, and officers must be cannabis-free for 28 days before reporting for duty.
 The decision was based on research from medical advisory services, the Ontario Association of Chiefs of Police and the Canadian Association of Chiefs of Police.
 The findings were based on the length of time THC is stored in the body and the potential impacts it could have on a person during that period.